Private Benjamin (1980 film): Television series

-In 1981, Private Benjamin was made into an Emmy and Golden Globe–winning television series of the same name that ran from 1981 to 1983.
+In 1981, Private Benjamin was made into an Emmy- and Golden Globe-winning television series of the same title that ran from 1981 to 1983.
 Set during the events of the film, it starred Lorna Patterson, Eileen Brennan, Hal Williams, Lisa Raggio, Wendie Jo Sperber and Joel Brooks.
 For the series, Brennan and Williams reprised their film roles, again portraying Captain Doreen Lewis and Sergeant L. C. Ross respectively.

 Remake

 In March 2010, Anna Faris was cast to portray Judy Benjamin in a Private Benjamin remake from New Line Cinema, but in May 2014, it was confirmed that Rebel Wilson would portray Benjamin in the remake.
 Amy Talkington was in discussion to write the script, which would update both the story and screenplay on which Harvey Miller, Nancy Meyers, and Charles Shyer had initially collaborated.
 Mark Gordon was set to produce.

-The new adaptation Talkington was exploring would reset Miller's, Meyers', and Shyer's story in present day and set it against the backdrop of current military conflicts.
+The new adaptation Talkington was exploring would reset Miller's, Meyers', and Shyer's story in present-day and set it against the backdrop of current military conflicts.
 According to insiders, the studio wanted neither to make fun of military service people nor take political potshots, but sought instead to focus on the empowerment elements and build upon the fish-out-of-water comedy.
-As of the beginning of August 2018, however, no new word was available on the project.